 If you prefer a housing type that does not include support, there are still support options available, these normally consists of a person (support worker) that will go into your home, for a short period of time during the day to help with a specific task, these options could include:

-Providing for your care and support comes under the responsibility of Norfolk County Councils Social Services department.
+Providing for your care and support comes under the responsibility of our Social Services department.
 This could include an assessment for the provision of care in the home.

 The list above gives only a brief description of the things you may need to consider when thinking about finding somewhere to live.